-A Claim for a benefit is considered to have been received on the date the signed application form is received at the Fund Office.
-An inquiry over the phone is not considered a Claim.
+A claim for a benefit is considered to have been filed on the date the signed application form and all information required to make a determination is received at the Fund Office.
+An inquiry over the phone is not considered a claim.
+A claim must be submitted before the Annuity Starting Date